Accounts Receivable Financing

 1. Late Payments

 Challenge: Late payments are one of the most significant challenges in the accounts receivable process that businesses face.
 When customers delay payments, it affects cash flow and disrupts financial planning.
-Persistent late payments can also increase reliance on credit lines, leading to higher interest costs and financial strain.
+Persistent late payments not only increase reliance on external credit but also reduce the portion of receivables that lenders consider eligible collateral under an AR credit facility.
+Invoices that exceed lender aging limits, typically 60 to 90 days, are often excluded from borrowing base calculations, directly shrinking available liquidity.

 Solution: